ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 [Daring Fireball]: http://daringfireball.net/

 Link definitions can be made anywhere in the Markdown document.
-In general, it is a good idea to do them after the paragraph in which they are used.
+In general, it is a good idea to follow the paragraph where they are used.
 However, like footnotes, they can all be listed together at the end of the document.

 A small example: